jdsham/hf-ai-agents-course/docs/src2/ARCHITECTURE.md

 - **Sequential Execution**: Steps are executed in a predetermined sequence
 - **Conditional Routing**: Critic decisions determine whether to proceed or retry
 - **Retry Logic**: Failed steps are retried up to configurable limits
-- **Graceful Degradation**: System continues to finalizer even when retry limits are exceeded
+- **Graceful Retry Failure**: System returns failure message when retry limits are exceeded
-- **Sequential Research Execution**: Research steps are executed one at a time, not in parallel
+- **Sequential Research Execution**: Research steps are executed one at a time, not in parallel, to respect API rate limits
 - **Step-by-Step Research Process**: For each research step: Researcher Agent executes → Critic Agent evaluates → If approved, move to next step; if rejected, retry current step
 - **Research Step Isolation**: Each research step uses unique step_id (0, 1, 2, etc.) for state isolation and message routing
 - **Individual Critic Evaluation**: Each research step receives individual critic evaluation before proceeding to the next step